 Related Party Nature of Relationship FT Management Ltd. Company, controlled by CFO Pelly River Ventures Ltd. Company, controlled by CEO

-The renumeration to directors and key management personnel during the year ended December 31, 2018 and 2017 was as follows:
+The renumeration to directors and key management personnel during the three months ended March 31, 2019 and 2018 was as follows: